Numerical determination of the width and shape of the effective string using Stochastic Normalizing Flows: Conclusions

 The main goal of this work was to show the feasibility of SNF simulations for a variety of effective string actions and the predictive power of numerical EST results.
 Our aim is not to solve these models, but to provide a reliable numerical framework that can work in synergy with analytical efforts in this direction.
 We think that the same methods could be applied to several other models, both in the context of more complicated EST constructions or in the study of other classes of effective theories.
 In particular, a natural candidate for further exploration is the extension of our model to two transverse degrees of freedom, which is the basic requirement for a EST description of four dimensional LGTs.
 In this context it would be interesting to study the so called "axionic string" which has been proposed in ref.~\cite{Dubovsky:2016cog} as a possible EST candidate for four dimensional LGTs.
 Similarly, another candidate for further numerical work would be the Polchinski-Yang limit of the rigid string~\cite{Polchinski:1992ty}, for which an exact solution of the free energy exists, but no information of the width and shape is available.

 1.5cm { {\bf Acknowledgments}} 0.2cm We thank Lorenzo Verzichelli for suggesting us the study of the Binder cumulant, and Andrea Bulgarelli, Marco Panero, Dario Panfalone for several insightful discussions.
 We acknowledge support from the SFT Scientific Initiative of INFN.
-This work was partially supported by the Simons Foundation grant 994300 (Simons Collaboration on Confinement and QCD Strings) and by the Prin 2022 grant 2022ZTPK4E.
+This work was partially supported by the Simons Foundation grant 994300 (Simons Collab- oration on Confinement and QCD Strings) and by the European Union - Next Generation EU, Mission 4 Component 1, CUPD53D23002970006, under the Italian PRIN “Progetti di Ricerca di Rilevante Interesse Nazionale – Bando 2022” prot.
+2022ZTPK4E.
 1cm